The topics covered in this section include:

 The Muscle Actuator

 There are several muscle models in OpenSim.
 All muscles include a set of muscle points where the muscle is connected to bones (bodies) and provide utilities for calculating muscle-actuator lengths and velocities.
-Internally muscle models may differ in the number and type of parameters.
+Internally muscle models may differ in the number and types of parameters.
 Muscles typically include muscle activation and contraction dynamics and their own states (for example activation and muscle fiber length).
 The control values are typically bounded excitations (ranging from 0 to 1) which lead to a change in activation and then force.
 Below is an example of a muscle model, as described by Thelen (2003), from an OpenSim model.

 In addition to the muscle properties, we need to define its geometry.
 In this example, a geometry path is defined for the muscle using a set of path points.